Over the past decade, marketing automation tools went from a luxury for marketing departments to a necessity in a company's martech stack.

 You can take it with you

-Pardot's integration with Salesforce and Eloqua's with Oracle point to an important component in the marketing automation vendor space.
+Pardot's integration with Salesforce and Eloqua's with Oracle point to an important component in the marketing automation software vendor space.
 To get the most out of a marketing automation product, it needs to be closely tied to a CRM product, which stores the majority of customer information.
-Pardot and Eloqua have latched onto leading CRM providers, yet Marketo remains somewhat independent among marketing automation vendors.
+Pardot and Eloqua have latched onto leading CRM providers, yet Marketo remains somewhat independent among marketing automation software vendors.

 "There certainly was a time when I thought [Marketo] would get bought, particularly by SAP, but that deal did not materialize," said Michael Fauscette, chief research officer at G2 Crowd.
 "As an independent, Marketo doesn't have the existing customer base to sell into, so that is something of a hindrance to growth."